damwhit/course-report-git-post/README.md

 ## How do most developers use Git and Github in their workflow?
 Can you give some examples?

-Imagine I'm working on a project on my laptop at work, once I get to a place where I'm happy with my progress.
-I can make a commit and then **push** my repo up to GitHub.
+Imagine I'm working on a project on my laptop at work, once I get to a place where I'm happy with my progress, I can make a commit and then **push** my repo up to GitHub.
 When I get home, if I want to continue adding changes to the blog post on my desktop computer, I can **pull** it down and continue working where I left off.
 I can continue to make commits and push them to GitHub so that my